oomek/attractplus/Layouts.md

 -  `green` - Get/set green colour level for image.
 Range is `[0...255]`.
 Default value is `255`.
 -  `blue` - Get/set blue colour level for image.
 Range is `[0...255]`.
 Default value is `255`.
 -  `alpha` - Get/set alpha level for image.
 Range is `[0...255]`.
 Default value is `255`.
--  `index_offset` - Get/set offset from current selection for the artwork/ dynamic image to display.
+-  `index_offset` - Get/set offset from current selection for the artwork/dynamic image to display.
 For example, set to `-1` for the image corresponding to the previous list entry, or `1` for the next list entry, etc. Default value is `0`.
 -  `filter_offset` - Get/set filter offset from current filter for the artwork/dynamic image to display.
 For example, set to `-1` for an image indexed in the previous filter, or `1` for the next filter, etc. Default value is `0`.
 -  `skew_x` - Get/set the amount of x-direction image skew (in layout coordinates).
 Default value is `0`.
 Use a negative value to skew the image to the left instead.
 -  `skew_y` - Get/set the amount of y-direction image skew (in layout coordinates).
 Default value is `0`.
 Use a negative value to skew the image up instead.